Jarred Kelenic Player Props: Mariners vs. Angels

-The Seattle Mariners, including Jarred Kelenic (.194 batting average in his past 10 games), battle starting pitcher Shohei Ohtani and the Los Angeles Angels at Angel Stadium of Anaheim, Friday at 9:38 PM ET.
+Jarred Kelenic, with a slugging percentage of .400 in his past 10 games -- including one home run -- will be in action for the Seattle Mariners against the Los Angeles Angels, with Patrick Sandoval on the hill, June 10 at 10:07 PM ET.

-In his most recent game, he had two hits (going 2-for-4 with a double) against the Padres.
+In his most recent game, he hit a home run while going 1-for-3 against the Angels.

 Jarred Kelenic Game Info & Props vs. the Angels